david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/9_content_yuri.rst

 His name is Yuri Selivanov, or,  "async / await to take us outside of the chaos"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PEP 492 [13]  was introduced by Yuri Selivanov. to save us the rest of the mortals from the confusions and darkness.
+PEP 492 [13]  was introduced by Yuri Selivanov, to save us, the rest of the mortals,  from the confusions and darkness.
 You can see also Yuri Selivanov in our first reference here.
 Go and take a look at Python PEP and search async and its authors.
-You will find its name close to multiples PEP
+You will find his name close to multiples PEP

 In the abstract we can read